Cannabis/ CBD extract tested in the lab

 Are children allowed to use cannabis for epilepsy?

 Children can also be affected by epilepsy.
 Depending on the severity and frequency of the seizures, treatment with cannabis may be considered.
 The seizures in epilepsy can cause damage to the brain.
-The use of medicinal cannabis can both reduce the frequency of seizures and protect the brain from damage.
+The use of medicinal cannabis has been studied in the context of both seizure frequency and potential brain protection.

-The use of cannabis for epilepsy in children and adolescents is not prohibited, but is considered with caution.
+The use of cannabis in the context of epilepsy in children and adolescents is not prohibited, but is considered with caution.
 This is because the influence of cannabis on brain development in children and adolescents can have a negative impact.
 In the USA, cannabis is used in the treatment of children and adolescents in Colorado, for example.

 A check of the medical records shows that seizures could be reduced by about 50% in every fourth patient.

 A particularly common form of epilepsy in children is Dravet syndrome.
 It occurs mainly in young children.
 Lennox-Gastaut syndrome and absence epilepsy also occur more frequently.
-Treatment with CBD has shown good results here.
+Research with CBD has shown notable results here.
 CBD is the active ingredient from cannabis that does not cause intoxication.
-Its use in children can therefore be justifiable.
+Its use in children can therefore be considered in appropriate cases.

 Important: In Germany, there has not been an approved medicine containing only CBD for a long time.
 The FDA acts as the drug authority in the USA and tested a drug with the active ingredient.
 In the meantime, Epidiolex® is also available in Germany.